 When professional organizers shared their top tax time tips, a common theme that emerges.
 That theme is:

-During the month of March, a number of professional organizers shared their top tips for tax time preparation on the NAPO Get Organized Blog.
-A common theme that emerges across the various blog posts is the need to keep up with your tax organizing and record-keeping on a regular basis so that you avoid the overwhelm associated with tackling all of it in one giant batch process session during the beginning of each year.
+Keep up with your tax organizing and record-keeping on a regular basis so that you avoid the overwhelm associated with tackling all of it in one giant batch process session during the beginning of each year.

 1. TAX ORGANIZING MADE SIMPLE WITH MILEBUG MILEAGE TRACKER APP

 As a business owner, keeping track of my mileage is a necessity.
-Even if you do not own a business, you may choose to track your mileage for work reimbursement purposes, or for claiming a tax deduction for medical expenses and/or volunteer work.
+Even if you don’t own a business, you may choose to track your mileage for work reimbursement purposes, or for claiming a tax deduction for medical expenses and/or volunteer work.
 The MileBug app is my method of choice for capturing all of this information.

 MileBug enables me to track and classify every trip I take with my vehicle, using either a manual entry odometer method, or GPS tracking.
 At any time, I can generate and email mileage reports to myself (or my accountant) in either an HTML or Excel-readable format.
 I can also back up my data to iTunes or other cloud storage services so that I won’t lose my information, even if I lose my device.